teemuniskanen/docs/docs/api/fhir/hook-catalog.md

 ## /selfcare-general-cds

-The so-called general CDS is the traditional way of using EBMeDS, where as much patient data as possible is sent to the service, and a wide range of reminders and suggested actions are returned.
+The so-called general CDS is the traditional way of using EBMEDS, where as much patient data as possible is sent to the service, and a wide range of reminders and suggested actions are returned.

 ### Service description